HOUVA/Store-Inventory/README.md

 Classes:

-	• StoreInventory
+	• StoreInventory(takes no parameters)

 Class based Object:

-	• inventory_list : list of dictionaries for each item object
+	• inventory_list: list of dictionaries for each item object
-	• Finished : boolean value for while loop in start_app (default is False)
+	• finished: boolean value for while loop in start_app (default is False)
-	• command_options : list of strings for each command option that is used is validate_input
+	• command_options: list of strings for each command option that is used is validate_input

 Methods:

-	• start_app: (Takes no parameters)
+	• start_app(takes no parameters):

 		○ If self.finished is False, executes create_grid and validate_input
 		○ If self.finished is True, executes create_grid method

-	• validate_input: (Takes no parameters)
+	• validate_input(takes no parameters):

 		○ Takes command input as command
 		○ If command input is in self.command_options, executes command_manager and uses command as an argument ○ If command input not in self.command_options, executes a print statement

-	• command_manager: (Takes 1 parameter as command, arguement passed must be a string
+	• command_manager(takes 1 parameter as command, arguement passed must be a string):

 		○ depending on the value of command passed into the method, the method will execute another method with the same name as command
 		○ The only exception is if “DONE” is passed as an argument, command_manager will then change the value of self.finished = True.
 		○ Currently only if the value of command is either “IMPORT” or “EXPORT”, user input is also required and is passed as a variable into the corresponding method.
 			§ “IMPORT” will append a csv into the existing self.inventory_list.

-	• help : (Takes no parameters)
+	• help(takes no parameters):

 		○ Opens the ‘help.txt’ file as a readable object, then prints the entire text.

-	• add_item: (Takes no parameters)
+	• add_item(Takes no parameters):

 		○ Takes name as an input
 		○ Creates a boolean checker object and sets it to False